 The pilot is also burdened by structural issues.
 BoJack Horseman is the first original show from creator Raphael Bob-Waksberg, whose writing credits up to this point (according to IMDB) include one TV movie, one episode of Save Me, and a comedy/documentary called The Exquisite Corpse Project.
 His inexperience shows up in the occasionally disjointed pacing of the episode, an irregular pace of flashbacks and misdirects.
 One particular early clunker is a Family Guy-style cutaway gag about BoJack not wanting to have a baby with Princess Carolyn, a flashback within a flashback that goes on long enough to not be funny.
 If BoJack and BoJack truly want to tell their story, this many digressions at the outset doesn’t work.

 What holds BoJack Horseman together in the early goings is largely the work of its cast.
 Arnett is an ideal choice for BoJack, as the mix of ego and insecurity that powers BoJack’s decisions cuts him from the same $5,000 suit cloth as Arrested Development’s Gob Bluth.
-Sedaris neatly balances both the frustrated lover and the unflappable agent with ease, and Tompkins deploys his extreme cheerfulness in a way that justifies and undermines BoJack’s distaste for him.
+Sedaris neatly balances both the frustrated lover and the unflappable agent with ease—an energy she uncovered earlier that year playing a similar character in Jon Favreau’s Chef—and Tompkins deploys his extreme cheerfulness in a way that justifies and undermines BoJack’s distaste for him.
 Neither Brie nor Paul has a lot to do early on, but some moments hint making a better use of the skills they perfected on their more iconic performances—the mild crazy of Annie Edison on Community, the “Yeah science!” goofy enthusiasm of Breaking Bad.
 In the latter case though, given Jesse grew out of that degree by the end of the series, it feels like a bit of a step back for Paul.

 Then again, maybe after so much seriousness he’s welcoming the chance to go into more absurd territory.
 Bob-Waksberg and company’s sense of humor is on the level of 30 Rock or Archer, the idea to keep the jokes coming and keep them smart with the expectation that with a saturation bombing approach least some of them are going to hit.
 And there are some solid gags amidst the clutter: Todd getting out of a cartel execution with a quinceañera, some unexpectedly sharp celebrity puns (“My mulligan was Carey Mulligan!”), and the biting interactions between BoJack and Princess Carolyn.
 There’s glimpses of a real absurdist wit on display here, with the chance to right the action once all the table-setting wraps up.